Gateworks/atf-newport/docs/plat/marvell/cgx.md

  > ethtool --set-fec ethX encoding <rs | baser | off>

 -- The above command provides option to user to change FEC type for a particular ethernet interface.
 Allowed FEC types depends on the protocol.

+### 9.2 Read QSFP/SFP module info via ethtool

+ > ethtool -m ethX

+-- The above command dumps the SFP/QSFP module EEPROM information for a particular ethernet interface.

+-- The above command displays all zeros in below cases:

+	* If the ethernet port do not have a QSFP/SFP slot (say, RJ45 slot)
+	* QSFP/SFP module is not SFF compliant
+	* If the corresponding LMAC node in DTS doesn't have sfp-slot or qsfp-slot info (as quoted in section 2 in this doc)

+NOTE: this command is not yet supported on all boards